 4. Mr Sam Tan, Minister of State, Ministry of Social and Family Development and Board Member, Chinese Development Assistance Council said, “Parents play a crucial role in their children’s holistic development.
 When children have nurturing caregivers and a conducive environment at home, they are likely to be more engaged in their learning in school and at home.
 We are studying how to better support parents and caregivers in their efforts to guide their children’s development.
 We will also continue to strengthen parenting skills and competence to enhance parent-child relationships.”

-5. Deputy Chairman for Mendaki and Minister of State for National Development and Manpower Mr Zaqy Mohamad added, “The M3 framework aims to be the pivot of the Malay/Muslim community in Singapore.
+5. Deputy Chairman for Mendaki and Minister of State for National Development and Manpower Mr Zaqy Mohamad added, “The M3 framework1 aims to be the pivot of the Malay/Muslim community in Singapore.
 While MENDAKI, MUIS and MESRA continue to co-deliver programmes to help the Malay community to achieve progress, it is important for us to strengthen the “last-mile service delivery” so that those who require support can get access to it more easily.”